 Arcus will use a highly-elliptical insertion orbit with phasing loops through lunar swingby to achieve its final high-Earth science orbit.
 This orbit was selected because it will provide a thermally stable environment and benign disturbance torques, yielding continuous, efficient (efficiency > 90%) science operations.

 Arcus's instrumentation flows directly from the requirements imposed by the science goals, and was designed to be highly modular and redundant.
 It will use well-tested, solid technology.

 It has four identical, independent optical channels that feed into two identical focal planes, thus optimizing manufacturing, assembly, and testing.
-Each optical channel is composed of 38 co-aligned silicon pore optics (SPO) mirror modules (MMs), each of which focuses their collected X-rays through 38 Critical Angle Transmission (CAT) grating windows.
+Each optical channel is composed of 34 co-aligned silicon pore optics mirror modules, each of which focuses their collected X-rays through the Critical Angle Transmission grating windows (see Figure 2, right).
 The gratings disperse the X-rays through a 12 meter boom onto two independent Detector Arrays (DA).

 Costs are minimized and robustness is increased by borrowing and adapting techonologies from other missions.
 For instance, the DA electronics are based on those from Suzaku and TESS, and the boom is derived from the GEMS boom development, which was finished prior to that mission's cancelation (see Figure 2, top left).
 Costs are kept even further in check -- and the production time is reduced -- by the roboticized, production line fabrication of the optics modules.

-The CAT gratings have already completed environmental testing with pre- and post-X-ray performance testing, and the individual CAT grating windows have been tested and are ready for use with Arcus, as seen in Figure 2 (bottom left).
+The gratings have already completed environmental testing with pre- and post-X-ray performance testing.
+The individual grating windows have been tested and are ready for use with Arcus, as seen in Figure 2 (bottom left).